Bozidar Novakovic's Biography

 - Modeling novel steep subthreshold devices for reduced power consumption and short channel effects:

-- NEMO5 simulation software co-development leading to its official release in Intel in 2013 for use in quantum transport device simulations
+- Software co-development leading to the official release of NEMO5 in Intel (2013) for use in quantum transport device simulations

 - Fast convergence algorithms for a highly non-linear equation system consisting of Poisson and device transport equations.